GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 : The directory in which to store data files.
 If not specified, defaults to the plugin's data folder: `$GERRIT_SITE/data/@PLUGIN@`.

+fs.storeDataInRepoDotGit
+: Since `V2` of FS backend.
+Parameter is used to decide if data shuld be stored under _repository_ of `fs.directory/respositories` directory (when value is `false`) or under `gerrit.basePath/repository.git/%binaries%` (when value is `true`).
+It gets useful when one wants to have LFS binaries being taken care when project is deleted with _delete-plugin_, etc.
+Setting this parameter to `true` causes `fs.directory` parameter to be ignored.
+By default `false`.

 fs.expirationSeconds
 : Validity, in seconds, of authentication token for signed requests.
 Gerrit's LFS protocol handler signs requests to be issued by the git-lfs